deciduously/librollenspielsache/README.md

 * C-compatible - see [librollenspielsache-rb](https://github.com/deciduously/librollenspielsache-rb) for an example of how to use from another language.
 * Redis-ready - each type has a method to build an appropriate Redis command for insertion.

+## Usage

+Control the build with `cargo`.
+Use `make all` as a shortcut to put the compiled shared object file for FFI usage in `dist/`.
+Point your linker to this file to use it.